kluchsin/kluchsin.github.io/_pages/cv.md

 Department and Professional Service
 ======
-* NASA Review panels, 2021-present
+* NASA review panels, 2021-present
-  * Served on multiple NASA review panels as an executive secretary and panelist.
+  * Served on multiple NASA review panels.

 * Peer review, 2024-present
   * Served as a peer reviewer for articles submitted to high-impact science journals.